 Whom the MFSA Regulates in Malta?

 It oversees Malta's banking, financial, reinsurance, commercial, social, and securities markets.
-Banking, financial companies, payment organizations, insurance firms and insurance intermediaries, financial services companies and mutual funds, securities markets, recognized investment transactions, confidence management companies, company network operators, and pension schemes are all regulated by the MFSA.
+Banking, financial companies, payment organizations, insurance firms, insurance intermediaries, financial services companies and mutual funds, securities markets, recognized investment transactions, confidence management companies, company network operators, and pension schemes are all regulated by the MFSA.
 It has also been in charge of regulating Virtual Financial Assets since 2018.

 An Act of Parliament established the MFSA, and its primary tasks include protection for consumers, global financial coherence, economic stability, and oversight of all financial services operations.
 The MFSA also serves as a policy advisor to the government on the financial services industry subjects.
 The MFSA works closely with local and global entities to perform its tasks.